xSilvermanx/PD5M/README.md

 - Talk to civilians, search them, use a drugtest or a breathalyzer
 - Seize cars or items, fine peds or arrest them
 - Call Coroner and Towtrucks to get rid of dead bodies resp. seized cars
-- Departments: LSPD, BCSO, SAHP (Highway Patrol), SAPR (Park Ranger), SWAT
+- Departments: LSPD, BCSO, SAHP, SAPR (Park Ranger), SWAT
 - Advanced and fully customizable armory, wardrobe and garage - systems
 - Full EUP wardrobe support
 - Work as a towtruck driver for the DPOS (Department of Public Order and Safety; very limited script-support)